The Cost of Brand Equity

-In our previous article "Fighting Against Ubiquity" which you can read here, we explored the methods luxury goods manufacturers are employing to protect their long-term brand equity.
+In our previous article: Fighting Against Ubiquity, we explored the methods luxury companies use to protect their long-term brand equity.

 A black market contains products of which are fraudulent or stolen.
 A law would need to have been broken in order for the products to appear there.

 A grey market is perfectly legal.
 They contain genuine products but are found in non-approved selling channels which means the distribution channel would need to have been broken.

 Let's throw in an example of how the grey market can work.
 Let's say that a licensed retailer could buy a watch for £7,500 and it has an RRP of £15,000.

 If the watch does not sell, the retailer is out of pocket as they cannot discount it.
 They could sell to a third party for £10,000 and make a profit.
 Now, that third party buyer can then sell the same watch for £12,500 and make their own profit as it's under the RRP.